 Deliver

 Organized file package, editable templates, brand guide.
 Training on how to update and maintain the system.
-No ongoing dependency.
+89% of firms use seller-doers.
+[SMPS '24] These assets are built for them.